 2. Zinnias Make Excellent Cut Flowers

-To get a bumper crop of flowers, ensure your zinnias get plenty of sun, water, and nutrients.
+To get a bumper crop of flowers, ensure your plants get plenty of sun, water, and nutrients.
 You can maximize your crop by strategically pruning or “pinching” young zinnia plants.
 This encourages them to produce more flower stems.

 3. Zinnias Attract Beneficial Pollinators

 Zinnias aren’t just good for gardeners, but they’re also fantastic for pollinators.
-Zinnias help attract bees, butterflies, hoverflies, and hummingbirds to your garden.
+They help attract bees, butterflies, hoverflies, and hummingbirds to your garden.
 These beneficial creatures can then help pollinate your other flowers and crops.

 Keep in mind that double and semi-double zinnias don’t give pollinators easy access to the valuable nectar within.
-If you want to provide a banquet for bees and other insects, choose zinnias with open single flowers.
+If you want to provide a banquet for bees and other insects, choose varieties with open single flowers.
 Avoid using chemicals or synthetic fertilizers and pesticides in your garden, as these can harm pollinators.

 4. Zinnia Flowers Are Edible